WTMAD-4: A Fair Weighting Scheme for GMTKN55: Results and Discussion

+such that each benchmark contributes evenly to the overall \mbox{WTMAD-4} on average (i.e.\ $\nicefrac{1}{55}=1.82$\% for each benchmark when the mean MAD values are used).
+Here, $\overline{\text{MAD}}_i$ is the mean MAD for benchmark $i$ across all functionals in the fit set.
+A factor of 3.5 was also included to scale the WTMAD-4 for consistency with the typical magnitudes of WTMAD-2.

+The definition of WTMAD-4 is similar in spirit to the NER.\cite{liang2025gold} However, instead of comparing to the hybrid functionals that give the second through fourth lowest errors, we compare to the mean MADs for a set of ten representative, minimally empirical hybrid functionals.
+While the WTMAD-4 weights could be evaluated using the mean MADs from the full set of 115 functionals (and results obtained by so doing are shown in the ESI), we recommend instead obtaining the weights from a small set of well-behaved and numerically stable DFAs that are available in most electronic-structure programs.
+In this way, the error metric will not require readjusting depending on the set of functionals considered, and new weights can easily be generated if the benchmark is expanded.

+Minimally empirical, dispersion-corrected functionals are selected to avoid any excessively low (or high) errors for a particular benchmark that can result from overfitting.
+The ten functionals selected to determine the mean MAD values and WTMAD-4 weights via Eqn.~\ref{eq:weights} are: PBE0-D3(BJ), B3LYP-D3(BJ), B3P86-D3(BJ), B3PW91-D3(BJ), PW1PW91-D3(0), MPW1PW91-D3(BJ), BHLYP-D3(BJ), HSE06-D3(BJ), HISS-D3(BJ), and LC-$\omega$hPBE-D3(BJ).
+This recommended set consists of decades-old functionals with predictable behaviours that are well-documented in the literature.
+Furthermore, inspection of their largest MADs across the GMTKN55 composite benchmarks shows no extreme outliers, in contrast to several of the other DC-DFAs in the full set of 115 examined in this article.

+Overall, if the set of functionals used to evaluate the weights performs well for a particular benchmark, the mean MAD will be low and that set will be heavily weighted.
+Conversely, if the set performs poorly for a particular benchmark, the mean MAD will be high and that set will be lightly weighted.
+The results in Table~\ref{tab:wtmadpercent} show no drastic over- or under-weighting of the GMTKN55 benchmarks except for ADIM6 (3.93\%), for which there are some very large outliers in the full 115-DFA set, as will be discussed later.
+All of the other benchmarks contribute between 1.30-2.54\% of the total WTMAD-4 using the mean MADs for all 115 DC-DFAs considered.

-These bins are broad enough to avoid excessive fine-tuning, while being diverse enough to fairly balance the subset weights.
-Table~\ref{tab:wtmadpercent} shows the resulting percent contributions to the total WTMAD-4 for each subset in GMTKN55.
-The percentage change of the ``Basic + Small'' and ``Barriers'' categories between \mbox{WTMAD-2} and \mbox{WTMAD-4} is notable.
+Table~\ref{tab:wtmadpercent} also shows the resulting percent contributions to the total WTMAD-4 for each GMTKN55 category.
+The contributions from WTMAD-4 are fairly similar to WTMAD-1, and notably different from WTMAD-2/3.
+The increased percent contribution of the ``Basic + Small'' classification between \mbox{WTMAD-2} and \mbox{WTMAD-4} is due to the high proportion of benchmarks within this category.
 However, we consider this shift in weight towards thermochemistry desirable and representative for general chemistry applications.